 \textbf{Throughput.} \design{} provides good scalability in AMP.
 We analyze different situations applications may encounter and the corresponding behavior of \design{} as follows.

 \emph{Big cores and little cores are \textbf{not} competing for the same lock.} In big cores, \design{} behaves the same as the underneath FIFO lock (e.g., the MCS lock).
 In little cores, \design{} behaves similarly to the backoff spinlock.
-Both locks are scalable~\cite{boyd2012non} when competitors are from one type of core.
+Both locks are scalable~\cite{boyd2012non} when competitors are from the same type of core.

 \emph{Big cores and little cores are competing for the same lock.} When the lock is not heavily contented, competitors from both big and little cores can immediately hold the lock if the lock is free (no additional overhead).
-Little cores can help achieve higher throughput in such cases (e.g., Figure~\ref{fig:ch4_exp3} shows the corresponding experiment).
+Little cores can help achieve higher throughput in such cases (Figure~\ref{fig:ch4_exp3} shows the corresponding experiment).
 With the contention level increased, big cores will reorder with little cores under the condition that the latency SLO is still met.
 When the big cores do not saturate the lock (i.e., the lock becomes free sometimes in a while), little cores will lock once the queue is empty.
 Thus, \design{} can find the sweet spot where some additional little cores help saturate the lock for better throughput (and block the rest little cores).